Fiveable

 • Monitor ongoing security performance through periodic assessments to identify changes in the third party's security posture (newly discovered vulnerabilities, changes in infrastructure), tracking the implementation of recommended security improvements to ensure continuous enhancement of security measures

-• Maintain trust and accountability by demonstrating in managing third-party security risks, providing assurance to stakeholders (customers, regulators, partners) regarding the security of third-party relationships and the organization's commitment to protecting sensitive information
+• Maintain trust and accountability by demonstrating due diligence in managing third-party security risks, providing assurance to stakeholders (customers, regulators, partners) regarding the security of third-party relationships and the organization's commitment to protecting sensitive information

 Managing Third-Party Relationships